ncatlab/nlab-content/pages/6/3/7/2/2736/content.md

 Any [[cartesian product]] is a [[product]] in $Set$.
 =--

 To demonstrate, first note that a discrete diagram $F:J\to Set$ produces a family of sets $(A_i)$ with no functions between them.
-A cone over the discrete diagram consists of a set $T$ and a single morphism
+A cone over the discrete diagram consists of a set $T$ and a single component

 $$\f_i:T\to A_i$$

 for each set $A_i$.
-Therefore, we are looking for a universal cone $\prod_i A_i$ such that for any other cone $T$, there is a unique function
+Therefore, we are looking for a universal cone $\prod_i A_i$ such that for any other cone $T$, there is a unique cone function

 $$f:T\to\prod_i A_i.$$